netxms/openwrt-feed/README.md

    1. `make toolchain/install -j$(nproc)`
    1. `make package/netxms/compile -j$(nproc)`

+Packages will be in `bin/packages/platform-name/netxms/`

 Alternatively you can build whole image with `make -j$(nproc)`.

-Packages will be in `bin/platform-name/packages/netxms/`
+Image will be in `bin/targets/platform-name/subtarget-name`